 To expedite the disbursement of funds, SBA allowed lenders to rely on borrower certifications to determine borrowers’ eligibility.
 Self-certification, however, raises the potential for fraud.

-As of June 12, 2020, SBA had processed through private lenders over 4.6 million guaranteed loans totaling $512 billion to small businesses and other organizations adversely affected by Covid-19.
+As of August 2020, SBA had processed through private lenders guaranteed loans totaling $525 billion to small businesses and other organizations adversely affected by Covid-19.
 That total excludes lenders’ fees, which cost SBA about $2 billion.

 With so much money at stake and so many loans issued, the SBA needs the help of whistleblowers to provide information about PPP-related frauds.